1271 Avenue of the Americas

-1271 Avenue of the Americas (formerly known as the Time & Life Building) is a 48-story skyscraper on Sixth Avenue (Avenue of the Americas), between 50th and 51st streets, in the Midtown Manhattan neighborhood of New York City.
+1271 Avenue of the Americas (formerly known as the Time & Life Building) is a 48-story skyscraper on Sixth Avenue (Avenue of the Americas), between 50th and 51st streets, in the Midtown Manhattan neighborhood of New York City, United States.
 Designed by architect Wallace Harrison of Harrison, Abramovitz, and Harris, the building was developed between 1956 and 1960 as part of Rockefeller Center.

 The building's eight-story base partially wraps around its 48-story main tower.
 Both sections are surrounded by a plaza, which has white-and-gray pavement in a serpentine pattern, as well as water fountains.
 The facade consists of glass panels between limestone columns.
 The lobby contains serpentine floors, white-marble and stainless-steel walls, and reddish-burgundy glass ceilings, in addition to artwork by Josef Albers, Fritz Glarner, and Francis Brennan.
 The ground floor also includes storefronts and originally housed La Fonda del Sol, a Latin American–themed restaurant.
-Each of the upper floors covers 28000 sqft, with the offices arranged around the core.
+Each of the upper floors covers 28000 ft2, with the offices arranged around the core.
 The 48th floor originally contained the Hemisphere Club, which operated as a members-only restaurant during the day and was open to the public during evenings.

 After the media firm Time Inc. expressed its intention to move from 1 Rockefeller Plaza in the 1950s, Rockefeller Center's owners proposed a skyscraper at 1271 Avenue of the Americas to accommodate the move.
 Construction started in May 1957; the building was topped out during November 1958, and occupants began moving into their offices in late 1959.
 The New York City Landmarks Preservation Commission designated the lobby as a city landmark in 2002.
 Time Inc. vacated 1271 Avenue of the Americas in 2015, and the building was subsequently renovated between 2015 and 2019.